 Pupils who place themselves in positions that could allow them to view underwear, genitals or buttocks, will be moved on.
-Repeat offenders will be disciplined.
+Repeat offenders will have sanctions put in place.
 These locations could include stairwells, under upper floor walkways, outside changing areas and toilets or sitting on the floor or laying down in corridors.